GEDNAP – Stain Commission

 There are 2 GEDNAP proficiency tests per year.
 It is optional to choose one, but it is recommended to participate in both tests.

-This 2020 registration deadline is Nov 02.
+The registration is possible since 15 July 2024.
 Please use the on-line registration form.

 Anonymity